PremoWeb/chadburn/README.md

 ### How?

-The main feature of **Chronos** is the ability to execute commands directly on Docker containers.
-Using Docker's API Chronos emulates the behavior of [`exec`](https://docs.docker.com/reference/commandline/exec/), being able to run a command inside of a running container.
+The main feature of **Chadburn** is the ability to execute commands directly on Docker containers.
+Using Docker's API Chadburn emulates the behavior of [`exec`](https://docs.docker.com/reference/commandline/exec/), being able to run a command inside of a running container.
 Also you can run the command in a new container destroying it at the end of the execution.

 ## Configuration